gryzli133/SwitchRelaySplit/README.md

 # SwitchRelaySplit
 Sketch to control Lights using MySensors

+This library helps to add multiple smart Lights/Relays to one Arduino board (preferably Arduino MEGA) by just adding one line of code per Light.
+It is based on MySensors library.
+Tested with Domoticz, but also worked for Home Assistant (feedback from community).

 To Use the code:
 - download newest .ino file and all other files to one folder - same name as newest .ino file
 - change the declaration in .ino file, for example: